spuckhafte/Portfolio/README.md

 # Portfolio
-This is a portfolio of my work to showcase my potential
+This is a portfolio of my work to showcase my potential (lol)